-While plenty has changed in the years since October 2000, many if not all of the assaults on our sensibilities and dignity railed against then are still in place, in all cases having badly worsened.
-Smokebox (if viewed as a device of catharsis) has done its share of spleen-venting in the years since, and will no doubt let fly with more rants and ruminations in years to come, but we have no intention of letting the temporal repercussions of simply existing in the 21st century steal from us the respite that art truly provides.
+While plenty has changed in the years since October 2000, all of the assaults on our sensibilities and basic human decency railed against then are still in place, in all cases having badly worsened.
+Smokebox (if viewed as a device of catharsis) has done its share of spleen-venting in the years since, and will no doubt let fly with more rants and ruminations in years to come.
+But we have no intention of letting the temporal repercussions of simply existing in the 21st century steal the respite that creative energy and output can provide.

-Mostly just, thanks for reading.
-Really.
+Mostly, just thanks for reading the stories.
 It means a lot to the crew that puts this unholy but strangely blessed thing together.

-In the end, what keeps us going is art and colors and words and stories and music and mayhem and bleeding and laughing until you have to smile in spite of it all.
+In the end, what keeps us going is the colors and words and narratives and music and mayhem and bleeding and crying and laughing.
 If producing Smokebox has taught us anything it is that “art” is a broad and loosely defined concept.
 Eyes wide open.
 Listen for the quiet, determined voice of the storyteller.
 Don’t be misled by the highly corrosive interweb onslaught of irony, bombast and pretense hiding much darker, more nefarious objectives.
-‘Artists’ grow everywhere you choose to look for them.
+‘Artists’ grow everywhere you choose to open up to them.
 Find one.
 Love one.
 Be one.

 — January 2018